Atharvgupta1/INFY-Stock-Analysis-Prediction/README.md

-# 📊INFY-Stock-Analysis-Prediction
+## 📊INFY-Stock-Analysis-Prediction

 ## 📌 Overview

-This project analyses historical stock data of Infosys (INFY.NS) and builds a machine learning model to predict the next-day stock price direction (UP/DOWN).
+This project analyzes historical stock data of Infosys (INFY.NS) to understand price trends, volatility, and feature relationships.

----
+A machine learning model is developed to predict the next-day stock price direction (UP/DOWN) using basic technical indicators, including moving averages, returns, and volatility.

 ## 🎯 Objective